unparalleled-js/docs-1/developing-connectors/cookbook/connector-building-usability-rules.md

 ---

 # Connector building - Usability rules
-Now that you’ve learnt some of the concepts behind creating object-based actions and triggers, you should now begin testing it not only in the debugger console but when used as a recipe.
+Now that you’ve learned some of the concepts behind creating object-based actions and triggers, you should now begin testing it not only in the debugger console but when used as a recipe.
 When you reach this stage, you may also start to take note of certain aspects of your connector which are not as usable as you would hope.
-Good connectors are not only well organised in terms of code but place user experience front and center in the entire recipe building experience.
+Good connectors are not only well organized in terms of code but place user experience front and center in the entire recipe building experience.
 Here are some rules that distinguish good connectors from bad ones
 1. Descriptive help texts
 2. User friendly input fields
 3. Descriptive error messages

 ## Descriptive help texts
-Help text in actions are critical in helping your users plug any knowledge gaps they may have about the actions you've built.
+Help texts in actions are critical in helping your users plug any knowledge gaps they may have about the actions you've built.
 Here are some important details that you should include in the help texts of your actions:

 1. API versions supported